10 Jobs That Get You Discounts

 People who work for car companies and dealers typically receive discounts or preferential pricing on cars.
 CarMax offers employees and their immediate families a hefty $500 discount on a new car and covers the cost of a used car up to $3,000.
 Honda and Toyota feature employee lease and purchase programs as part of their benefits packages.

 In addition to healthcare and education benefits, academic hospitals such as Duke University Medical Center and Johns Hopkins Hospital offer various employee discounts, such as special rates for fitness club membership or discounts on prescription drugs.
 Certified first responders receive 10 percent off Under Armour purchases and emergency medical services personnel qualify for discounts on Oakley products (both programs are also open to military personnel).

 Forget online booking sites.
 At chains including Marriott and Hilton Hotels and Resorts, hotel staffers from managers to housekeepers receive discounts on hotel rooms as part of their benefits packages.
 These exclusive discounted rates can reach up to 50 percent off.
-Under the Hilton Family Travel Program, family members can take advantage of special rates even if a hotel employee does not accompany them.
+Under the Hilton family travel program, family members can also take advantage of special rates.

 Discounts for clergy and religious workers are less common these days, but they do exist.
 Some companies offer special rates on lodging for traveling clergy.
 Christianity Today has come up with a list of places where pastors can go on a free or discounted getaway, including the Hampton Inn and Suites in Myrtle Beach, South Carolina.